 Eleanor supported rights for women and African Americans and she befriended activists such as Mary McLeod Bethune.
-She also served as First Lady during the outbreak of World War II.
+She also served as First Lady her husband's four terms in office, which included the Great Depression and World War II.

 After her husband’s death, Eleanor was appointed to serve as the U.S. representative to the newly-created United Nations.
 She wrote the Universal Declaration of Human Rights, which was passed in 1948.
 She died in 1962 and is buried in New York.